pypa/manylinux/README.rst

   * As a starting point, we have a copy of the docker file that Enthought uses in ``docker/``.

-  * What it's missing ATM is
+  * What it's missing ATM is builds of the Python interpreter itself.

 * Integrate Robert McGibbon's work to `audit and rename such wheels
   <https://github.com/rmcgibbo/deloc8>`_